CleverProgrammer/college_2016_spring/bio_101/chapter_2.md

 Isotopes | Same number of protons but different number of neutrons.
 Examples:  <sup>12</sup> C, <sup>13</sup> C, <sup>14</sup> C
 PET | positron emission tomography
 Tracer | different isotopes of an element behave identically in chemical reactions but living cells cannot distinguish between isotopes of the same element can be used as **tracers** in medical diagnosis
+Octet Rule | Atoms like to have full valence shells of eight electrons in its outermost electron shell to be most stable

 - **<sup>14</sup><sub>6</sub> C** --> 6 Protons and 14-6 (8) neutrons.
 - **Neutrons + Protons = Mass Number**